President Emeritus Sparky and Allene Reeves present South Georgia Tech’s 2020 outstanding student with scholarship

-South Georgia Technical College President Emeritus Sparky Reeves and his wife, Allene, presented Licensed Practical Nursing student Kelsi Cannon with a $500 scholarship after she had been recognized as the college’s 2019 Georgia Occupational Award of Leadership (GOAL) winner by SGTC President Dr. John Watford at the college’s GOAL Luncheon recently.
+South Georgia Technical College President Emeritus Sparky Reeves and his wife, Allene, presented Air Conditioning Technology student David Bush with a $500 scholarship after he had been recognized as the college’s 2020 Georgia Occupational Award of Leadership (GOAL) winner by SGTC President Dr. John Watford at the college’s GOAL breakfast recently.

-The Reeves’ presented Cannon with a framed certificate and a scholarship check that can be used towards tuition, fees, and supplies at the college.
-The Reeves also recognized SGTC Instructor of the Year Brett Murray, SGTC’s Law Enforcement Academy Director, with a $500 stipend earlier this year after he was selected for that honor.
+The Reeves’ presented Bush with a scholarship check that can be used towards tuition, fees, and supplies at the college.
+The Reeves also recognized SGTC Instructor of the Year Dorothea Lusane McKenzie, SGTC’s Cosmetology Instructor, with a $500 stipend earlier this year after she was selected for that honor.

-Kelsi Cannon of Schley County will now represent South Georgia Technical College at regional and state competitions in an effort to be selected as the top student within the Technical College System of Georgia.
-She was nominated for this honor by Jennifer Childs, her Licensed Practical Nursing Instructor.
+David Bush of Cuthbert, GA, will now represent South Georgia Technical College at regional and state competitions in an effort to be selected as the top student within the Technical College System of Georgia.
+He was nominated for this honor by Glynn Cobb, his Air Conditioning Technology Instructor.

 “On behalf of South Georgia Technical College I would like to thank President Emeritus Sparky and Allene Reeves for presenting this scholarship to a very deserving student,” said SGTC President Dr. John Watford.
 “President Reeves and Allene have been special to South Georgia Tech for many years and today they demonstrated again why they mean so much to the college, its faculty, staff, and students.”